 There are 17 Units in the HM Certificate suite.
 Each sets out the requirements for the subject and gives examples of evidence of capability.
 All units are mandatory, irrespective of the background or working environment of the candidate.

 Full details of how to submit evidence to the assessors is contained in the course guidance notes which are supplied to successful applicants.
-Candidates are required to have access to a PC connected to the Internet and a scanner (optional).
+Candidates are required to have internet access.

-With effect from April 2016, Liverpool John Moores University has been appointed as administrators of the HM Certificate and CPD schemes on behalf of the UKHMA.
+With effect from March 2021, Port Training Ltd have been appointed as administrators of the HM Certificate scheme on behalf of the UKHMA.